On deformations of free groups in compact Lie groups

+We study some properties of the varieties of deformations of free groups in compact Lie groups.
+In particular we prove a conjecture of Margulis and Soifer about the density of non-virtually free points in such variety, and a conjecture of Goldman on the ergodicity of the action of $\text{Aut}(F_n)$ on such variety when $n\ge 3$.

 For $n>1$, a generic $n$--tuple of elements in a connected compact non-abelian Lie group $G$ generates a free group.
 G.A.
 Margulis and G.A.
-Soifer \cite{Soifer} conjectured that every such tuple can be slightly deformed to one which generates a group which is not virtually free\footnote{E. Ghys asked the following related question: Let $H$ be a connected non-compact simple Lie group.
-Does every $n$--tuple $(s_1,\ldots,s_n)$ which generates a dense subgroup of $H$ admit an arbitrarily small deformation $(t_1,\ldots,t_n)$ for which the group $\langle t_1,\ldots,t_n\rangle$ is not free?
-We refer to \cite{Soifer} for other related problems.}.
-In this note we prove this conjecture, and actually show that for $n\geq 3$ and for an arbitrary dense subgroup $\gC$, with some restriction on the minimal size of a generating set, the set of deformations of $F_n$ whose image is $\gC$ is dense in the variety of all deformations.
-The proof relies on the product replacement method.
-Using the same ideas we also prove a conjecture of W.M.
+Soifer conjectured (c.f. \cite{Soifer}) that every such tuple can be slightly deformed to one which generates a group which is not virtually free.
+In this note we prove this conjecture, and actually show that for $n\geq 3$ and for an arbitrary dense subgroup $\gC$, with some restriction on the minimal size of a generating set, the set of deformations of $F_n$ whose image coincides with $\gC$ is dense in the variety of all deformations.
+The idea is to move a given (almost arbitrary) $n$--tuple into any open subset of $G^n$ by applying Nielsen transformations.
+Using the same idea we also prove a conjecture of W.M.
 Goldman \cite{Goldman} on the ergodicity of the action of $\text{Out}(F_n)$ on $\text{Hom}(F_n,G)/G$ when $n\geq 3$.
-For $n=2$, using calculus, we produce for any pair $(a,b)\in G^2$ an arbitrarily close pair $(a',b')$ which generates an infinite group which has Serre property $(FA)$ and in particular is not virtually free.
+For $n=2$, we prove the Margulis--Soifer conjecture by showing that any pair can be slightly deformed to one which generates an infinite group which has Serre's property $(FA)$ and in particular is not virtually free.